AntonMcClure/py0x0/README.md

   - Make it possible to set config from within the program

 ## Contributing
-Contributions via pull requests or issues via either [GitHub](https://github.com/AntonMcClure/py0x0) or [Gitea (via tildegit.org)](https://tildegit.org/anton/py0x0) are welcomed!
+Contributions via pull requests and issues via either [GitHub](https://github.com/AntonMcClure/py0x0), or git emails to <anton@antonmcclure.com> are welcomed!
 If your suggestion is a major change, please create an issue and describe your changes in detail before making them.

 If your contribution is a security issue, please email me at <anton@antonmcclure.com> with a detailed description of the issue. **DO NOT DISCLOSE UNPATCHED SECURITY RISKS PUBLICLY**.